 Cook for about 10-15 minutes, mixing constantly, until you have a fairly thick consistency.
 The sauce is ready when it sticks to the back of a wooden spoon.
 Set aside.

-For more information and tips, read how to make bechamel recipe.
+For more information and tips, read how to make Italian bechamel sauce.

 Make the Filling